 Towards zero leprosy

-A recent breakthrough is the introduction of prevention of leprosy by prescribing “post-exposure prophylaxis” also knows as PEP to contacts of newly-diagnosed leprosy patients.
+A recent breakthrough is the introduction of prevention of leprosy by prescribing a single dose of rifampicin (antibiotic) “post-exposure prophylaxis” also knows as SDR-PEP to contacts of newly-diagnosed leprosy patients.
 The treatment reduces the risk of contacts developing leprosy by nearly 60%.
-NLR strives to promote the implementation of PEP as widely as possible, believing that it will be a definitive step towards zero leprosy.
+NLR strives to promote the implementation of SDR-PEP as widely as possible, believing that it will be a definitive step towards zero leprosy.

 until No Leprosy Remains

 NLR is a global forerunner towards a leprosy free world.
 We promote and support prevention and treatment of leprosy, prevention of disabilities, social inclusion and stigma reduction.
-We focus on four priority programmes.
+We focus on Three Zeros.